Daan-Zwarthoed/Blok-Tech-Daan-Zwarthoed/README.md

 ## Description/Concept
-Voor mijn project heb ik een matching app gemaakt voor gamers.
-Zij kunnen dan een game kiezen die zij leuk vinden en daar dan filteren op ranked of casual spelen en bepaalde modes in die game.
+For this project I made a matching app for gamers.
+They can choose a game that they like and then filter on ranked or causal and different modes in that game.

 ## Installing
 1. Clone the repository with: `git clone https://github.com/Daan-Zwarthoed/Blok-Tech-Daan-Zwarthoed.git`